 The Company does not provide for foreign income and withholding taxes, Swiss income taxes or tax benefits on the excess of the financial reporting basis over the tax basis of its investments in foreign subsidiaries to the extent that such amounts are indefinitely reinvested to support operations and continued growth plans outside of Switzerland.
 The Company reviews its plan to indefinitely reinvest on a periodic basis.
 In making its decision to indefinitely reinvest, the Company evaluates its plans of reinvestment, its ability to control repatriation and to mobilize funds without triggering basis differences, and the profitability of its Swiss operations and their cash requirements and the need, if any, to repatriate funds.
 If the assessment of the Company with respect to any earnings of its foreign subsidiaries' changes, deferred Swiss income taxes, foreign income taxes, and foreign withholding taxes may have to be accrued.
-Based on its assessment, the Company plans to indefinitely reinvest any undistributed foreign earnings as at December 31, 2022 unless repatriation of foreign earnings, if any, required for cash management purposes.
+Based on its assessment, the Company plans to indefinitely reinvest any undistributed foreign earnings as at December 31, 2021.
 In addition, the determination of any unrecognized deferred tax liabilities for temporary differences related to the Company's investment in foreign subsidiaries is not practicable.